ittner/newslinkrss/README.md

 If user-defined cookies are used together with option `--no-cookies`, the target site will have access to them, but will not be able to change or delete them (by overwriting or redefining the expiry date) or set new ones.
-This results in a read-only set of cookie jar that can be very useful for sites that require cookies but use them to change behavior in unwanted ways after some number of pages are read.
+This results in a read-only cookie jar that can be very useful for sites that require cookies but use them to change behavior in unwanted ways after some number of pages are processed.

 ### Setting arbitrary HTTP headers

-Some sites my require unusual request options to work correctly. newslinkrss has an option `--header` (shortcut: `-H`) to set any HTTP header for the requests it sends.
+Some sites may require unusual request options to work correctly. newslinkrss has an option `--header` (shortcut: `-H`) to set any HTTP header for the requests it sends.
 To use it, just pass the header in format `"NAME: VALUE"` (e.g. `--header 'X-Clacks-Overhead: GNU Terry Pratchett'`).
 This should not